yKicchan/routopia/README.md

 Conversely, routopia might be a good match for the following cases:

+- When you need to handle links to external sites or third-party API endpoints without an available SDK
+- Managing URLs with custom schemas (e.g., `myapp://path/to/resource`)
+- When you're not using ecosystems like OpenAPI generators for some reason
 - When you want to simply use features like Next.js Route Handlers
 - When managing simple internal links or using typedRoutes in Next.js
-- When you need to handle links to external sites or third-party API endpoints without an available SDK
-- When you're not using ecosystems like OpenAPI generators for some reason
 - When you need a simple URL builder

 ## 📖 API Reference